January 28th 2022

 As we noted, the ideal dimensions change to balance one another out.
 For example, a higher pavilion angle will be balanced by a lower crown angle and vice versa.
 These angles directly affect the depth percentage of the diamond as well.
 If you want to know exactly how well cut a round diamond is we recommend you use our cut score to ensure you aren’t making a mistake based on incomplete information.
 If you’d like to dig more into how the ideal dimensions work we recommend checking out the cutting chart guidelines from the AGS here or by reading the Diamond Design book by Marcel Tolkowsky here.

 Clarity is the toughest aspect of a diamond to judge simply based on a diamond’s grading certificate alone.
 Two diamonds of the exact same size and clarity grade can look totally different depending on the types of inclusions in the diamond and where they are located.
 Generally speaking, these differences in appearance are not relevant in the better clarity grades like FL, IF, VVS1, VVS2, VS1, and even VS2 clarity – though occasionally a VS2 clarity will not be as eye clean as you may expect it to be.
+Eye clean diamonds are diamonds that don't have any visible flaws without the aid of magnification.
 On the flip side, SI1 diamonds can appear totally eye clean when they have inclusions in a certain location where it is less visible.
 Eye clean means that a diamond looks flawless without the aid of magnification from a jewelers loupe or microscopic lens.
 Here’s an example of a 1 carat F color SI1 clarity diamond that doesn’t appear to be eye clean (notice the black speckles across the top right corner).

 Compare the above image to the below picture of another 1 carat F color (but this time eye clean) SI1 – the diamond received an SI1 grade due to some internal graining not shown as you can see by clicking the diamond and viewing its GIA certificate.
 This type of inclusion is tough to see even under magnification and is a good example of why eye clean SI1 diamonds are the most sought after when buyers are trying to stretch their engagement ring budget.
 We would note, however, that eye clean SI1’s typically cost about the same as VS2 clarity diamonds and sometimes even more – don’t simply trust that due to the grade you are getting a good deal!